 September 12 @ 9:00 am - 11:30 am

-In Whose Image? – Exploring a Christian Understanding of Food, Body Image and Diet Culture
+In Whose Image? – Food, Body and the Church

 Disordered eating and body image issues impact our church members and community daily.
 A staggering statistic cites that 42% of 1st – 3rd graders want to be thinner, and over half of women are dissatisfied with their bodies, even if they are a healthy weight.
 As people who believe we are made in God’s image, how should we respond and help others heal and find freedom?
 Join Rock Recovery and Castlewood for an empowering and engaging discussion on how we can live fully embodied lives free from body image and food concerns.

 8:45 – 9:00 AM Registration and continental breakfast

 9:00 – 11:30 AM – Presentation topics and discussion items will include:

 - The Glory of the Human Body; Exploring a Christian Understanding of Body Image

 - Disordered Eating 101 – How body image and dieting play a role in the development of disordered eating and signs and symptoms to watch for